Aeonss/BubbleBlaster/README.md

 https://github.com/Aeonss/BubbleBlaster/releases/latest/
 ```

+If you have a compatible GPU, install [CUDA](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html) for faster OCRs.

 Run the "BubbleBlaster.exe" file included in the release.

 Make sure your python version is **not** more than 3.11.